Kush-Singh-26/4sem_dbms/lab5/assignment5.md

 -------------------------------------------------------------------------------------------
-Doe, Jane                        Finance         Position 2      Master of Science Brown, Emily                     IT              Position 3      PhD in Computer Science Doe, Jane                        Finance         Position 2      Master of Science Brown, Emily                     IT              Position 3      PhD in Computer Science
+Doe, Jane                        Finance         Position 2      Master of Science Brown, Emily                     IT              Position 3      PhD in Computer Science
 ```
 > If any employee is missing from the output, it indicates that there is no matching entry in one of these tables for that employee.